 Earlier this year HMRC wrote to many individual taxpayers in relation to information held about overseas income or gains.
-HMRC are now sending letters on residential property owned by overseas companies as a ‘nudge’ to encourage disclosure of rental income and benefits.
+HMRC is now sending letters on residential property owned by overseas companies as a ‘nudge’ to encourage disclosure of rental income and benefits.

-1. to the overseas company as owner of the property; and
+1.the overseas company as owner of the property; and

-2. to ‘The Occupier’ of the residential property
+2.‘The Occupier’ of the residential property

 These letters are a ‘two-pronged attack’, separately requesting significant information from both the owner and the occupier of any properties held by overseas companies.

 Where records indicate that an overseas company or trust owns a residential property, a letter referring to the annual tax on enveloped dwellings (ATED) is being sent directly to the company.
 The letter also brings attention to the non-resident landlord (NRL) scheme, requesting non-resident company tax returns to be sent to them if the landlord lives abroad and lets or rents out the property.